-Male and flemale sexual dysfunction with SSRIs - Although changes in sexual desire, sexual performance, and sexual satisfaction often occur as manifestations of a psychiatric disorder, they may also be a consequence of pharmacologic treatment.
-In particular, some evidence suggests that SSRIs can cause such untoward execual experiences.
-Reliable estimates of the incidence and severity of untoward experiences involving sexual desire, performance, and satisfaction are difficult to obtain, however, in part because patients and pysicians may be reluctant to discuss them.
+may also be a consequence of pharmacologic treatment.
+In particular, some evidence suggests that SSRIs can cause such untoward sexual experiences.
+Reliable estimates of the incidence and severity of untoward experiences involving sexual desire, performance, and satisfaction are difficult to obtain, however, in part because patients and physicians may be reluctant to discuss them.
 Accordingly, estimates of the incidence of untoward sexual experience and performance, cited in product labeling, are likely to underestimate their actual incidence.
-In patients enrolled in US major depressive disorder, CO, and bulimia placebo-controlled clinical trials, decreased libido was the only sexual side effect reported by at least 2% of patients taking fluoxetine (4% fluoxe
+In patients enrolled in US major depressive disorder, OCD, and bulimia placebo-controlled clinical trials, decreased libido was the only sexual side effect reported by at least 2% of patients taking fluoxetine (4% fluoxetine, <1% placebo).
+There have been spontaneous reports in women taking fluoxetine of orgasmic dysfunction, including anorgasmia.